phuongnguyen240805/vocalchat_AI/README.md

   - GPU recommended for `medium` and `large` models

 - **First Run**: The model will be downloaded automatically on first use (can take several minutes depending on size)

-- **Performance Tips**:
-  - Use `tiny` or `base` model for faster processing during development
-  - Use cloud-based OpenAI Whisper API for production (much faster)
-  - Consider using GPU acceleration if available (CUDA for NVIDIA GPUs)

 ### 🖥️ Step 2: Run the Server